A. Owen Aldridge Prize Competition

 5. Papers should be prepared for anonymous evaluation.
 A separate cover letter should give the paper's title, author's name, and contact information.
 The first page of the paper itself should include the title of the work, but not the author's name.

-6. Digital submissions (Word or PDF files only) via email will also be accepted at the address shown below (firstname.lastname@example.org).
-The letterhead note from the adviser may be substituted by an email message sent with an institutional domain address in the “From” line.
+6. Digital submissions (Word or PDF files only) via email will also be accepted at firstname.lastname@example.org.
+The letterhead note from the program head or adviser may be substituted by an email message sent by that person with an institutional domain address in the “From” line.

 7. The winning paper must conform to CLS standards and will be copy-edited and subject to the same editorial recommendations as other CLS materials.
 The intention of CLS is to publish the winning paper within 12 months.
 A note will indicate that the paper is the winner of the Aldridge competition and that it has been selected by the ACLA and CLS.